NaveenPaturi/HelloWorld1/README.md

 # HelloWorld1

 Hi humans,
-created a brach and editing it which is names under commit, anything you change which holds history of partcular commit.
+creating a branch and edit comes under commit operations,each and every edits are called as commit whereas each commit will display in history which is public.

 commit.